Land grabbing: Environmental impact

 Land investment has been criticized for its implicit endorsement of large-scale industrial agriculture, which relies heavily on costly machinery, fertilizers, pesticides, and other inputs, over smallholder agriculture.
-As foreign investors begin to develop the land, they will, for the most part, start a shift towards large-scale agriculture to improve upon existing “unproductive” agricultural methods.
+As foreign investors begin to develop the land, they will, for the most part, start a shift towards large-scale agriculture to improve upon existing "unproductive" agricultural methods.
 The threat of the conversion of much of Africa's land to such large-scale agriculture has provoked a severe pushback from many civil society organizations such as GRAIN, La Via Campesina, and other lobbyists for small-scale agriculture.

 Foreign investors, through large-scale agriculture, increase the effectiveness of underused resources of land, labor, and water, while further providing additional market connections, large-scale infrastructure development, and provision of seeds, fertilizers, and technology.
-Proposed increases in production quantity, as touted by investors and hosts, are exemplified by Ethiopia's Abera Deressa, who claims that “foreign investors should help boost agricultural output by as much as 40%” throughout Ethiopia.
+Proposed increases in production quantity, as touted by investors and hosts, are exemplified by Ethiopia's Abera Deressa, who claims that "foreign investors should help boost agricultural output by as much as 40%" throughout Ethiopia.
 However, large-scale mechanized agricultural production often entails the use of fertilizers and intensive farming techniques that have been criticized by numerous civil society actors as extremely ecologically detrimental and environmentally harmful over the long run.
 Over time, such intensive farming threatens to degrade the quality of topsoil and damage local waterways and ecosystems.
-As such, civil society actors have widely accused land investors for promoting “not agricultural development, much less rural development, but simply agribusiness development.”
+As such, civil society actors have widely accused land investors for promoting "not agricultural development, much less rural development, but simply agribusiness development."
 This trend towards large-scale agriculture that overrides local knowledge and sustainable local farming runs directly counter to the recent IAASTD report, backed by the FAO, UNDP, World Bank, and others, that to increase food security over the long term, sustainable peasant agriculture must be encouraged and supported.

-It is argued that land grab has a geomorphological impact as well.
-Farmland in general generates a global average sediment flux of ca 75 Gt/y.
-For comparison, the world's rivers, for example, produce ca 54 Gt/y.
-Proportionally, by area, agriculture related land grab could account for ca 0.6 Gt/y.
+It is argued that land grabbing has a geomorphological impact as well.
+Farmland in general generates a global average sediment flux of c.
+75 Gt/y.
+For comparison, the world's rivers, for example, produce c.
+54 Gt/y.
+Proportionally, by area, agriculture-related land grabbing could account for c.
+0.6 Gt/y.